-It is recommended to update your BIOS (System Setup), on replacing the system board or if an update is available.
-For laptops, ensure that your computer battery is fully charged and connected to a power outlet
+It is recommended to update your BIOS (System Setup), when you replace the system board or if an update is available.

-() NOTE: If BitLocker is enabled, it must be suspended prior to updating the system BIOS, and then re-enabled after the BIOS update is completed.

-- 1 Restart the computer. - 2 Go to Dell.com/support. - Enter the Service Tag or Express Service Code and click Submit. - · Click Detect Product and follow the instructions on screen, - 3 If you are unable to detect or find the Service Tag, click the Choose from all products. - 4 Choose the Products category from the list.
+- (i) NOTE: If BitLocker is enabled, it must be suspended prior to updating the system BIOS, and then re-enabled after the BIOS update is completed. - 1 Restart the computer. - 2 Go to Dell.com/support. - Enter the Service Tag or Express Service Code and click Submit. - · Click Detect Product and follow the instructions on screen. - 3 If you are unable to detect or find the Service Tag, click Choose from all products. - 4 Choose the Products category from the list.

-I NOTE: Choose the appropriate category to reach the product page
+(i) NOTE: Choose the appropriate category to reach the product page

-- 5 Select your computer model and the Product Support page of your computer appears. - 6 Click Get drivers and click Drivers and Downloads.
+- 5 Select your computer model and the Product Support page of your computer appears. - Click Get drivers and click Drivers and Downloads.
 The Drivers and Downloads section opens. - 7 Click Find it myself. - 8 Click BIOS to view the BIOS versions. - 9 Identify the latest BIOS file and click Download. - 10 Select your preferred download method in the Please select your download method below window, click Download File.
 The File Download window appears. - 11 Click Save to save the file on your computer. - 12 Click Run to install the updated BIOS settings on your computer.
-Follow the instructions on the screen. - (i) NOTE: It is recommended not to update the BIOS version for more than 3 revisions.
-For example: If you want to update the BIOS from 1.0 to 7.0, then install version 4.0 first and then install version 7.0.
+Follow the instructions on the screen.